-- For tips on buying and financing your first luxury yacht, check out these articles from Boat International, Cruising World, and Marina Reservation.
+- First, for tips on buying and financing your first luxury yacht, check out these articles from Boat International, Cruising World, and Marina Reservation.

-- If you’re interested in environmentally friendly yachting, consider checking out Blue Flag International.
+- Moreover, if you’re interested in environmentally friendly yachting, consider checking out Blue Flag International.

-- You may also enjoy this Guide To Yacht Financing from the law firm Field Fisher Waterhouse, although if you’re serious about financing a yacht or superyacht, the best way forward is to speak with a seasoned professional.
+- In addition, you may also enjoy this Guide To Yacht Financing from the law firm Field Fisher Waterhouse, although if you’re serious about financing a yacht or superyacht, the best way forward is to speak with a seasoned professional.